 What is alcohol poisoning?

-- The amount of food in the stomach
+- Amount of food in the stomach.

 What are the symptoms of alcohol poisoning?

-- Difficulty remaining conscious
+- Difficulty remaining conscious.

-- Irregular breathing (10 seconds or more between breaths)
+- Irregular pulse, heartbeat or breathing (intervals of 10 seconds or more between breaths).

 - Problems with bladder or bowel control (incontinence).

 - Strong alcohol odor.